DhritiNerurkar/trading-platform/frontend/README.md

-# Nomura Next-Gen Trading Platform POC
+# Next-Gen Tradely POC

 ## Project Overview

-This project is a Proof of Concept (POC) for a **Next-Generation Trading Platform**, developed as a response to the **Nomura Tech Graduate Program 2025 Project Brief**.
+This project is a Proof of Concept (POC) for a **Next-Generation Tradely**, developed as a response to the **Tech Graduate Program 2025 Project Brief**.
 The application simulates a modern, real-time trading dashboard, integrating key functionalities like live price tracking, portfolio management, and advanced analytics powered by Generative AI.

 The platform is built on a modern technology stack featuring a **Python (FastAPI)** backend and a **React** frontend, designed to be scalable, performant, and easily extensible.
 The core objective is to demonstrate the practical application of cutting-edge technologies, including cloud principles, DevOps practices, and especially **Generative AI**, to enhance the trading experience and operational efficiency.